Test-Time Optimization of Physical Query Plans with LLMs: Experiments

 \section{Experiments}

 \sisetup{ detect-weight = true, detect-inline-weight = math, table-number-alignment = center }

-\textbf{Datasets.} We evaluate our approach on workloads derived from two industry-standard decision support benchmarks.\footnote{Data generation was performed using the DuckDB TPC extensions: \url{https://duckdb.org/docs/stable/core_extensions/tpch}.} TPC-H consists of a schema with eight tables modeling the management of product sales and distribution.
+\paragraph{\textbf{Datasets.}} We evaluate our approach on workloads derived from two industry-standard decision support benchmarks: TPC-H~\cite{tpc-h} and TPC-DS~\cite{tpc-ds}.\footnote{Data generation was performed using the DuckDB TPC extensions: \url{https://duckdb.org/docs/current/core_extensions/overview}.} TPC-H consists of a schema with eight tables modeling the management of product sales and distribution.
 TPC-DS utilizes a complex snowflake schema comprising 24 tables, including 7 fact tables (modeling sales and returns across store, catalog, and web channels) and 17 dimension tables.
 Both benchmarks support variable dataset sizes via a scaling factor; we utilize a scale factor of 3 for all experiments.

-\textbf{Query Suite Construction for \name.} We use GPT-5 to generate SQL queries at controlled complexity levels.
-To ensure validity, we rigorously filter for queries that are syntactically correct, executable, and return non-empty and deterministic results.\footnote{While access to large and/or proprietary query is often impossible, recent work validates that LLMs generate realistic SQL workloads reflecting human intent~\cite{lao2025sqlbarber}.
+\paragraph{\textbf{Query Suite Construction for \name.}} We use GPT-5 to generate SQL queries at controlled complexity levels.
+To ensure validity, we rigorously filter for queries that are syntactically correct, executable, and return non-empty and deterministic results.\footnote{While access to large-scale production workloads is often limited, LLM-generated query suites produce workloads with complexity and cost profiles representative of production systems~\cite{lao2025sqlbarber}.
 Furthermore, constructing custom suites is standard practice for isolating specific system behaviors that fixed benchmarks may not expose~\cite{schmidt2025sqlstorm}.} The prompt contains information about the schema of the different tables, and we define query complexity by the number of joins and aggregations required, highlighted with details in Appendix~\ref{sec:complexity_desc}.

 For each dataset, we generate 30 queries at each complexity level in ${5,6,7,8}$, yielding 120 queries per dataset and 240 queries total.
-Queries in this range typically include more than three complex joins, nested subqueries, window functions, CTEs and aggregation constructs such as GROUP BY and HAVING.
+Queries in this range typically include more than three complex joins, nested subqueries, window functions, CTEs, and aggregation constructs such as GROUP BY and HAVING.
 Finally, we keep only queries that successfully execute, return a non-empty result under the default DataFusion optimizer, and run no shorter than $0.15$ seconds and no longer than $15$ seconds under our execution time estimation protocol.